 From time-to-time, Reelplay can add or remove channels.
 Press the RED button on the remote control to update the channel list.

 If the box is not showing the channels list when you click LiveTV, or saying that it requires an update, or you see a spinning box stuck on downloading at 0%, then the software on your box is out-of-date and it requires to be manually updated.
 Boxes that have not kept up with mandatory software updates are out of date are no longer compatible and must be updated to continue the service.
-You can bring the box to the store to be upgraded or send it Reelplay.
+You can bring the box to the store to be upgraded or send it directly Reelplay (details below).